Alexpen97/SpectrumPlayer/README.md

 ## License

-This project is for educational purposes only and is not affiliated with Spotify or Lidarr.
+This project is for educational purposes only and is not affiliated with any commercial music streaming service or Lidarr.